sisl/astra-scate/docs/index.md

-# Adaptive Stress Testing for Robust AI & Reinforcement Learning (ASTRAL)
+# Adaptive Stress Testing for Robust AI & Reinforcement Learning (ASTRA-RL)

-Welcome to the ASTRAL toolbox documentation!
-This documentation provides an overview of the ASTRAL toolbox, its features, and how to use it effectively.
+Welcome to the ASTRA-RL toolbox documentation!
+This documentation provides an overview of the ASTRA-RL toolbox, its features, and how to use it effectively.

 !!! warning